razygon/MiniProject-Python/README.md

 # crawler_python
-here records some crawler scripts, for specific purpose or general purpose
+here records some crawler scripts for some specific purpose, or some general tools I developed.

-##crawlNGO.py
+## crawlNGO.py
 *usage*: python crawlNGO.py

 This is specifically used to crawl the NGO list from http://www.chinadevelopmentbrief.org.cn/directoryindex.html.
 The idea is quite simple, analyse how they generate url for each NGO, and the content with the html, it's very fast to get the solution.